Hawaii Family Vacations

 There is no arguing that Hawaii has some of the most breathtaking scenery in the world.
 But that is only part of Hawaii’s beauty.
 To see its full breadth of awe-inspiring sights, you should look below the water.
 You can stand on the beautiful sandy beaches of Hawaii, then gaze past the surface of the ocean waves.
 But why not take the plunge and go snorkeling?

-Snorkeling is one of Hawaii’s most sought-after activities for visitors.
+Snorkeling is one of the most sought-after activities for visitors to do on Hawaii family vacations.
 The islands offers a wide range of options for those who want to explore below the surface.
 One of the most popular snorkeling destinations in Hawaii is the Hanauma Bay Nature Preserve.
 Sheltered from strong currents and waves, Hanauma Bay, on Oahu’s southeast coast, offers the ideal snorkeling spot.
 The bay attracts about 3,000 visitors on a daily basis.
 So if you are looking for a secluded experience, this may not be the best option.
 For those who want to avoid the crowds, Makena Beach on Maui could be a better option.
 It offers a more secluded experience.
 And it has an amazing underwater ecosystem with an unusual mixture of coral and lava.

 Submarine Tours and Back Country Adventures

 So you are not a big fan of strapping on snorkeling gear and getting wet.
 But you still would like to experience Hawaii’s wonders below the ocean surface.
 Well, you are in luck.
 Atlantis Adventures offers submarine tours at three separate locations in Waikiki, Maui and Kona.
 One of their submarines can take you and your family on an underwater adventure.
-Here, you’ll experience the beauty of the reefs and the large variety of sea life that calls them home.
+Here, you’ll experience the beauty of the reefs.
+Then, you can marvel at the large variety of sea life that calls them home.

-Hawaii visitors can also take in the majestic beauty of Hawaii by the means of Kauai Backcountry Adventures.
-Experience Hawaii by zip line or by river tubing.
-There are multiple daily opportunities to glide through tree canopies.
-Or you can experience the rush of tubing through Hawaii’s rivers and streams.
+Hawaii visitors can also take in the majestic beauty of Hawaii through an exciting way.
+Kauai Backcountry Adventures allows you to experience Hawaii by zip line or by river tubing.
+Here, there are many options for gliding through the tree canopies.
+Or you can experience the rush of tubing through Kauai’s rivers and streams.

 Zoos and Aquariums